-Engine mount is of steel tubing construction and incorporate vibration absorbing dynafocal mounts.
-The all aluminum engine cowl, is a cantilever structure attached at the firewall.
+Engine mount is of steel tubing construction and incorporates vibration absorbing dynafocal mounts.
+The all aluminum engine cowl is a cantilever structure, attached at the firewall.
 Side panels are hinged for quick access to the engine compartment.

-The exhaust system consists of dual exhaust stacks and mufflers with the exhaust gases being directed over-board at the bottom rear of the cowling, on each side of the nose gear.

-Heat for the cabin interior and defrosting is taken from the left muffler shroud.
+The exhaust system consists of dual exhaust stacks and mufflers with exhaust gases directed overboard at the bottom rear of the cowling, on each side of the nose gear.
+Heat for the cabin heater and defroster is taken from the left muffler shroud.
+Heat for the carburetor is taken from the right muffler shroud.